The Easiest Way To Download Patches for Oracle Grid Infrastructure

 • For inspiration, you can check the response file used in the previous Grid Home on setting the various parameters.

-• If I have one-off patches to install, I can use the -applyOneOffs parameter.
+• If I have one-off patches to install, I can add them to the -applyOneOffs parameter.

 2. Switch to the new Grid Home